Why Ashwagandha can be Toxic: A Guide

 Sensoril is a branded and patented form of Ashwagandha known to have one of the highest Withanolide contents - as much as 10%.
 This, of course, means it is a standardized extract as Sensoril is a very well researched form of Ashwagandha.

 Sensoril is extracted from both the leaves and roots to achieve such a high concentration of withanolides.
-This may sound concerning, however, they standardized the Withaferin A concentrations to 0.5% or less.
-You will find even lower concentrations in root-only extracts.
+This may sound concerning based on what we mentioned above, however, they standardized the Withaferin A concentrations to 0.5% or less and it is perfectly safe.
+You will typically find even lower concentrations in root-only extracts.

 What is KSM-66 Ashwagandha?